Automatic Classification of Subjective Time Perception Using Multi-modal Physiological Data of Air Traffic Controllers: Abstract

 \section{Abstract}

+In high-pressure environments where human individuals must simultaneously monitor multiple entities, communicate effectively, and maintain intense focus, the perception of time becomes a critical factor influencing performance and well-being.
 One indicator of well-being can be the person's subjective time perception.
 In our project \textit{ChronoPilot}, we aim to develop a device that modulates human subjective time perception.
 In this study, we present a method to automatically assess the subjective time perception of air traffic controllers, a group often faced with demanding conditions, using their physiological data and eleven state-of-the-art machine learning classifiers.
 The physiological data consist of photoplethysmogram, electrodermal activity, and temperature data.
 We find that the support vector classifier works best with an accuracy of 79~\% and electrodermal activity provides the most descriptive biomarker.
 These findings are an important step towards closing the feedback loop of our \textit{ChronoPilot}-device to automatically modulate the user's subjective time perception.
 This technological advancement may promise improvements in task management, stress reduction, and overall productivity in high-stakes professions.